 The food scene in Ubud is definitely one for the books.
 Foodies and bloggers travel to Ubud from far and wide to experience the restaurants here, and, of course, to snap those all-important Instagram shots.
 Although Ubud has plenty to offer beyond the amazing food, you could easily spend your entire visit simply stuffing your face with all the deliciousness the Ubudian restaurants have to offer.
 I was lucky enough to spend an extended period of time in Ubud and had the opportunity to eat at so many fantastic restaurants that my mouth spontaneously begins to water when I think back to my time there!

 Sometimes I get overwhelmed by choice, and the selection and variety of restaurants in this tiny town are pretty immense.
 You can, of course, just wander about and see what looks appealing, but if your time is limited and you’re a food fanatic like me, you don’t want to miss out on the amazing culinary experiences Ubud has in store.
 Based on my personal experience I’ve put together a selection of the must-try restaurants, highlighting some of the best in each category to help you out.
 Selamat Makan!

-Selamat Makan! – Bon Appétit in Indonesian.
+– Bon Appétit in Indonesian.